chain83/FtPattern/README.md

 Fourier Transformation plugins _by Ronald Chambers (RONC) and Francesco Pierfederici._ and actions for Adobe Photoshop _by Jonas M. Rogne (Chain) and Ronald Chambers (RONC)._

+http://ft.rognemedia.no/ contains instructions for installing and using the pattern suppressor for end users.
+Detailed video tutorial.

 ## What is this?
 This is a set of plugins and actions for Adobe Photoshop that will let you easily remove regular repeating patterns from images that cannot conveniently be removed by traditional means.